rossetti/KSLBook/docs/02-Chapter2.md

 ```
 :::

 The function `rExpo` implements the inverse CDF function for the exponential distribution for any mean and any value of $u$.
 By calling the function with the appropriate parameters, we can easily generate exponential random variates.
 Just as in Example \@ref(exm:ExpInvCDF) of Appendix \@ref(appRNRV) the result is 1.6053.
-In this example, the value of $u$ was given; however, it could have easily been generated using a `RNStream` and the `randU01()` function.
+In this example, the value of $u$ was given; however, it could have easily been generated using an instance of the `RNStreamIfc` interface and the `randU01()` function.

 This next example illustrates how to generate negative binomial random variates via convolution.